Military Support Information

 The Office of Military Support seeks to enact this mission through the guidance and leadership of the Director of Military Outreach, and with the assistance of the Vet Corps Navigator.
 Whereas the Director of Military Outreach serves as the principal point-of-contact for all military-affiliated prospective students, and the Vet Corps Navigator acts as the chief point-of-contact for the currently enrolled military-affiliated population.

 It is the responsibility of the Director of Military Outreach and the Vet Corps Navigator to familiarize themselves with both the on-campus offices and agencies, as well as those in the local community so that effective and efficient support is afforded to the military-affiliated campus population.
-Additionally, the Director of Military Outreach and the Vet Corps Navigator are to occupy and make available the two Veterans Centers on campus – Hauge 107, which hosts the offices of the Director of Military Outreach and the Vet Corps Navigator, as well as offering a study space and smaller lounge area; and the first-floor dayroom of the Kriedler Residence Hall, which acts as a larger communal gathering space for Kriedler Hall residents, those with junior or senior class standing, commuter students, and the military-affiliated population.
+Additionally, the Director of Military Outreach and the Vet Corps Navigator are to occupy and make available the two Veterans Centers on campus – Hauge 107, which hosts the offices of the Director of Military Outreach and the Vet Corps Navigator, as well as offering a study space and smaller lounge area; and the first-floor dayroom of the Kreidler Residence Hall, which acts as a larger communal gathering space for Kreidler Hall residents, those with junior or senior class standing, commuter students, and the military-affiliated population.

 History of Military Support

 - 1945-1946 – GIs return from World War II.
 Campus military-affiliated population pose for photograph on the steps of Harstad Hall and also in a World War II Willys Jeep.